avalon-lang/avaloni/docs/source/index.rst

 We hope you will find the language useful and more important, we hope it will make quantum computing accessible to you and everyone interested.

-**NOTE:** The quantum interpreter is not documented yet as its implementation is underway.

 Structure
 ---------